princek12345/PWM-Audio-Player-in-VHDL/README.md

 # PWM-Audio-Player-in-VHDL
 PWM Audio Player in VHDL was a course project done at CALTECH in EE119a : Advanced Digital Design course.
+It has been implemented on FPGA Xinlinx XC9572 board.

 Note :